RockLib/RockLib.HealthChecks/docs/ResponseWriter.md

 Property               | Default Value      | Description
 ---------------------- | ------------------ | -----------
 Indent                 | `false`            | Gets or sets a value indicating whether the `ResponseWriter` delegate will indent its JSON output.
-ShowOutputs            | `false`            | Gets or sets a value indicating whether the `ResponseWriter` delegate will hide the output property in its JSON output.
+HideOutputs            | `false`            | Gets or sets a value indicating whether the `ResponseWriter` delegate will hide the output property in its JSON output.
-HideExceptions         | `false`            | Gets or sets a value indicating whether the `ResponseWriter` delegate will display the exception property in its JSON output.
+HideExceptions         | `false`            | Gets or sets a value indicating whether the `ResponseWriter` delegate will hide the exception property in its JSON output.

 This can be done in the 'Startup.cs'